Puzzle Activity Countdown

 Of all the Christmas countdowns I have ever done, this one took the longest to make, but I truly loved the end result and my son was thrilled with it.
 (He was 8 years old at the time.)

 - A thick wood puzzle (the one I used is about 6″ x 9″ and had a dinosaur on it.
 If you like the image on your puzzle, it will make this project go faster.
 However I didn’t like the dinosaur scene so I found a cute picture of a LEGO Christmas tree to place over the dinosaur image.)

 - A list of family activities (the activities I used are listed below)

-This was also easy, but if you are thinking, “ugh, I don’t want to bother with Photoshop and all that jazz,” you can always hand write your activities onto the back of the puzzle piece.
+If you are thinking, “ugh, I don’t want to bother with Photoshop and all that jazz,” you can always write out your activities by hand.